Coyote Biology and Control - Upcoming Programs and Workshops

 The South Carolina Department of Natural Resources in conjunction with Clemson University Extension and the South Carolina Trappers Association will conduct a series of coyote control workshops.
 Topics will include the basic biology of coyotes, trapping and other control techniques and demonstrations.

-Workshops are $10.00 unless otherwise noted, and preregistration is usually required.
+Fees vary depending on the type and length of workshop, and preregistration is usually required.
 Dates and times subject are to change.

 For questions please contact: